Internship Program

 Can you provide some details on the internship?
 (How long does it last?
 What does it involve?)

-The internships typically last for one semester.
-NPD attempts to educate the interns on what a job in modern law enforcement is really about.
-They will experience all of the areas of the police department to include Patrol (all shifts and units to include traffic and K-9), Investigations (Violent Crimes, Property Crimes, Financial Crimes and Juvenile Investigations), Traffic, Crime Scene, Dispatch and SRT (SWAT).
-The interns are exposed to shift work, fluctuating hours and a variety of calls in order to give them the most comprehensive experience possible.
-They participate in training with the officers such as firearms, defensive tactics and physical fitness.
+The internships typically last for one semester that corresponds with the typical student interns’ college (Fall, Spring, Summer) curriculum.
+NPD attempts to train the interns on what a job in modern law enforcement entails with engaging hands-on practical training.
+They will experience all the areas of the Police Department to include Patrol, Investigations and Special Operations and Response Teams, Traffic, Crime Scene and Evidence, K9 Units, Dispatch, SRT (SWAT), CNT (Crisis Negotiation Team) and many other aspects of a police department.
+The interns are exposed to shift work, fluctuating hours, and a variety of calls to give them the most comprehensive experience possible.
+They participate in training with the officers such as firearms, less lethal platforms, de-escalation, defensive tactics, physical fitness, legal updates, procedure and many more.
+The overall priority of NPD’s internship program is to provide the interns with the best possible experience to set them up for the greatest success in their future careers and goals.

 How many interns does the department have at a time?